crsuzh/SwissRN/content/computational/index.md

 We are researchers and service providers working with tools and technologies facilitating our everyday processing of data.
 While some of us are good in one aspect of making computational methods more reproducible, others might have improved other ways of achieving this.
 Together, we aim to learn from each other and find the best ways to ensure reproducibility of our research, our services, and our work.

-We are still a very younf working group, trying to find a suitable mode of operation.
+We are still a very young working group, trying to find a suitable mode of operation.
 Feel free to join us and defining the best way forward in achieving our goals ... oh yeah, and help us define goals!

-If you feel up to the challenge, please contact [Stekhoven Daniel](mailto:stekhoven@nexus.ethz.ch), to join the group.
+If you feel up to the challenge, please contact [Daniel Stekhoven](mailto:stekhoven@nexus.ethz.ch), to join the group.

 [*`Back to top`*](#)